aviv211/aivivs26/README.md

 - change your password.

 < -Principle no9 - Agency not to keep personal information for longer than necessary - >
- < -an organization that holds the personal information of an individual should not keep the information for longer than is necessary for the purposes. - >
+ < -an organization that holds the personal information of an individual should not keep the information for longer than is necessary for the purposes it may lawfully be used. - >

  a.)
 Where does file/data goes to when deleted?
 - deleted file/data can be restore within 30 days, but will be automatically deleted otherwise. b.)
 -

+#Privacy Policy Task 2

+ 1. Twitter
+ 2. https://www.twitter.com, this is the url for friendster which you can go and see the website when you click it.
+    Twitter is a social media site, It's main purpose is to connect users and allow users to share their thoughts with listeners and viewers around the world.
+You can also share ideas to people by tweeting or replying to their tweets.
+You can communicate with others by sending them direct messages and you can watch anything you can see in your feeds.
+    Twitter may obtain personal information including the web page you visited, your IP address, browser type, operating system, and cookie information.